 While it’s true that some venues offer an on-site coordinator, make sure you understand that the scope of their job begins when you arrive for your reception and ends when the dance floor opens.
 These venue coordinators won’t be there to review contracts of other vendors, to guarantee those vendors arrive on time and perform to the details outlined in their contract or to orchestrate the multitude of tasks throughout your day such as remembering your unity candle, placing your sign-in album out for guests during cocktail hour or collecting your gifts and safely delivering them after your reception.

 What’s a First Look?
-It’s when the bride and groom see one another for the first time before their ceremony in order to have a few minutes alone and capture portraits before their ceremony.
+It’s when the couple see one another for the first time before their ceremony in order to have a few minutes alone and capture portraits before their ceremony.

 It’s true,… weddings go by in the blink of an eye.
 Your First Look is the one time throughout your entire day when you can slow down, savor the moment and be truly alone together.
 This private moment can set the tone for the rest of the day, calming your nerves and providing an opportunity to connect before you are standing together in front of a church filled with all of your family and friends.
 If you’re prone to stress or anxiety, a First Look can also be a calming alternative.

-Your Associate Photographer will lead the groom to a remote location and phone your Primary Photographer to prompt the bride’s arrival.
-The bride approaches the groom and will often tap him on the shoulder in order for him to turn around and see her.
+Your Associate Photographer will lead one of you to a remote location and phone your Primary Photographer to prompt your partner’s arrival.
+One usually approaches the other and will often tap them on the shoulder in order for them to turn around and see their partner for the first time.
 From here, you embrace while we capture the moment in a photojournalistic regard with minimal direction allowing the two of you your private time and space.

 Delegate!
 Delegate!
 Delegate!